K7king/diego-dev-notes/README.md

 ------|--------
-`UNCLAIMED`| The ActualLRP is being scheduled by an auction `CLAIMED` | The ActualLRP has been assigned to a Cell and is being started `RUNNING` | The ActualLRP is runing on a Cell and is ready to receive traffic/work.
+`UNCLAIMED`| The ActualLRP is being scheduled by an auction `CLAIMED` | The ActualLRP has been assigned to a Cell and is being started `RUNNING` | The ActualLRP is running on a Cell and is ready to receive traffic/work.
 `CRASHED` | The ActualLRP has crashed and is no longer on a Cell.
 It should be restarted (eventually).

 In addition, the ActualLRP includes two pieces of data: `CrashCount` (keeping track of the number of crashes) and `Since` (keeping track of the time when `State` was last updated).